Your home

 To request a routine repair:

-Call the Client Care Centre at 416-981-5500.
-Or, you can send an email to help@torontohousing.ca.
-We respond to non-urgent requests for repairs and maintenance within 5 business days.
+Call the Client Care Centre at 416-981-5500 or email help@torontohousing.ca.
+We respond to non-urgent requests for repairs and maintenance within five business days.
 We will work with you to find a lasting solution.

 Our agents will give you a reference number.
-Use this number when you follow up on your request.
+Remember to ask for a reference number if you do not get one.
+Use this number if you need to follow up on your request.

 For emergency repairs: